SizunJiangLab/Benchmarking_tissue_preparation/README.md

 |---segmentation_scFeature_extraction_4slides: python notebook
 |---mesmer_data_preprocessing.R: R script to generate the figures for MESMER cell segmentations
 |---cX2_data_preprocessing.R: R script to generate the figures for cellXpress2 cell segmentations
+|---balagan_analysis.R: R script to generate the supplementary fig 1I using the balagan R package
+|---Random.seed.txt: Random seed used to reproduce balagan_analysis.R
 |---README.md: this file
 ```